 - 1. The family is awaiting an eligibility determination to receive federal, state or local assistance (includes legal aliens entitled to receive assistance under the INA). - 2.
-The family's income decreases due to changed circumstances, loss of employment or a death in the family. - The family will be evicted as a result of nonpayment of the minimum rent.
+The family's income decreases due to changed circumstances, loss of employment or a death in the family. - 3.
+The family will be evicted as a result of non-payment of the minimum rent.

 Financial hardship status will be granted immediately to Public Housing families requesting a hardship exemption for a period of 90 days.
-When the family requests a hardship exemption, the minimum rent requirement will be immediately suspended until a determination can be made by Property Management as to the validity of the hardship exemption and whether it is temporary or long term.
-A short-term hardship is defined as any hardship lasting 90 days or less.
-A long-term hardship is defined as any hardship lasting 91 days or longer.
+When the family requests a hardship exemption, the minimum rent requirement will be immediately suspended until a determination can be made by Property Management as to the validity of the hardship exemption and whether it is temporary or 90 days or less.
+A long-term hardship is defined as any hardship lasting lasting 91 days or longer.
 Whenever a Tenant is placed on minimum rent, Management will remind the Tenant of his or her right to claim financial hardship status.